tslilyai/edna/README.md

 All benchmarks should individually take under 15 minutes to run, with the exception of Lobsters (which registers and iterates through disguising and revealing all 16k users); this will take several hours to complete all trials.

+The graphs produced correspond to Figures 6-10 in the paper.

 ## Case Study Applications